Skip to content

 3. Battery Management System (BMS) – This is something you want your LifePO battery to have, so make sure you ask about the system before you purchase the battery.
 At a minimum, the BMS should be able to do the following.

-4. Cold Weather Management – Most of these batteries should not be charged below 32 degrees, but some batteries have warming elements, so check before you make a purchase.
+4. Cold Weather Management—Most of these batteries should not be charged below 32 degrees, but some have warming elements, so check before purchasing.

 5. Communication/Bluetooth Technology – Battery technology is advancing quickly.
 Monitoring your batteries remotely is VERY convenient when you have them packed into a small space.